stymjswl/blog/naver_scraping_blog.md

 - `page=1` — Which page of results (deprecated but sometimes used)
 - `start=1` — The index of the first result (pagination formula: each page increments by 15)

-**Important**: As of September 2025, Naver has updated their search infrastructure to use JavaScript-rendered content.
+**Important**: As of September 2025, Naver has updated its search infrastructure to use JavaScript-rendered content.
 The results are embedded in JavaScript data structures within `<script>` tags rather than traditional HTML elements.
 This is a recent change that many older tutorials miss.

 ---